About..

 Architect in Academia : Academic in Architecture

 Across my architectural academic career, my teaching and research have been closely intertwined.
-Mostly because, as the German saying acknowledges, it’s difficult to dance on two separate weddings at the same time, so I’ve tried where possible to bring them close together.
+Mostly because, as the German saying acknowledges, it’s difficult to dance on two weddings at the same time.
+So I’ve tried where possible to bring them close together.
 But also because I enjoy learning – and research is of course, learning.
-It means I read around and observe my own teaching and research with a critical eye, and I write about it to make sense of it and in the hope that others might glean something useful from the writing- either specifically as researchers or, more generally as learners
+It means I read around and observe my own teaching, research with a critical eye, and I write to make sense of it – in the hope that others might glean something useful through my writing- either specifically as researchers or, more generally as learners

 My research falls into three areas:

-1. Design-led Material Development: This is manifest in research projects that bring design thinking and ethos into the heart of material development.
-Textiles, Concrete, Waste Plastics, Composites and more recently Biotech-materials.
+1. Design-led Material Development: This is manifest in projects that bring design thinking and values into the heart of material development: Textiles, Concrete, Waste Materials, Composites and more recently Biotech-materials.
 This form of material development speaks to new forms of architectural and design practice; practice-based research; and technological cultures and ethics.
-In this work I have lead highly innovative material development that has led to patents, commissions, commercialisation and global sales.
-But it’s also radically altered how I view architectural practice and the materials that underpin it- so as a result I altered how I teach architectural design.
+In this work I have lead highly innovative material development that has led to patents, commissions, commercialisation and international sales.
+But it’s also radically altered how I view architectural practice and the materials that underpin it…as a result I think differently about architectural education.
+I also live this material practice in my personal life, working with my partner to make and maintain spaces by hand, slowly and creatively.

-2. Spaces of Rehearsal: This practice-based research stems from early work around disability, inclusive design and street-level pedagogy, to work within communities in critical contexts.
-It is manifest in my role as curatorial advisor to a Belfast-based arts organisation PS2 on long term projects with communities, in NI’s post-conflict context and in university-based live projects, working with local communities to consider new potentials and ways forward.
-The work is framed by Pedagogical and Improvisational theory.
+2. Spaces of Rehearsal: This practice-based research stems from early work around disability, inclusive design and street-level pedagogy, to working within communities in critical contexts.
+It was manifest in my role as curatorial advisor to a Belfast-based arts organisation PS2 on long term projects with communities, in NI’s post-conflict context and in university-based live projects, working with local grass-roots organisation to consider new potentials and ways forward.
+The work is framed by pedagogical and Improvisational theory.

-3. Inclusive Architecture Pedagogy – My pedagogy is informed by an inclusive feminist stance.
-It was formed by my involvement in two very early research projects- one on inclusive design and the other on gender in the work environment.
-But I also got involved in thinking and doing some early writing around assessment.
-During a relatively short but intense period at Sheffield University, School of Architecture, I led the development of an award-winning first year curriculum called Building Clouds Drifting Walls and I ran a Special Initiative Group of the Centre for Education in the Built Environment leading to the publication: ‘Building and Sustaining a Learning Environment for Inclusive Design’.
+3. Inclusive Architecture Pedagogy – My pedagogy is informed by an inclusive, feminist stance.
+It was formed by my involvement in two early research projects- one on inclusive design and the other on gender in the work environment.
+I was also involved in some early research and writing on inclusive assessment.
+During a short but remarkably intense period teaching at Sheffield University, School of Architecture, I led the development of an award-winning first year curriculum called Building Clouds Drifting Walls and ran a Special Initiative Group of the Centre for Education in the Built Environment leading to the publication: ‘Building and Sustaining a Learning Environment for Inclusive Design’.
 The influence of both of these pedagogical ‘positions’ runs throughout the subsequent years of my career.
-Questions that those positions raised- around the wider purpose of live projects and the teaching of technology – were resolved later in Street Society and the Materials Studio ‘Without Precedent‘.
-And they will continue to be central to the work I do in the Hub of Biotechnology in the Built Environment.
+Questions that those positions raised- around the wider purpose of live projects and the teaching of technology – were investigated further in Street Society and the Materials Studio ‘Without Precedent‘.
+And they continued to be central to the work I did in the Hub of Biotechnology in the Built Environment and School X.